• About

 There are many positive benefits of extended breastfeeding for both mother and child and it should be done without shame or embarrassment.

-Lately, I’ve been feeling uncomfortable with the fact the I am still breastfeeding my 20-month-old daughter.
+Lately, I’ve been feeling uncomfortable with the fact that I am still breastfeeding my 20-month-old daughter.
 So, I asked myself why I felt uncomfortable.
 The answer had nothing to do with my own feelings and everything to do with how I thought others felt about it.

 To tell you the truth, I love breastfeeding my daughter.
 There is nothing about it that I dread or resent.
-Sure, it’s a little annoying that I’ve been wearing a bra for almost two years straight and have to make sure everything I wear has easy boobie access, but it’s a small price to pay for the comfort and nourishment I’ve been able to provide my daughter.
+Sure, it’s a little annoying that I’ve been wearing a bra for almost two years straight and have to make sure everything I wear has easy boob access, but it’s a small price to pay for the comfort and nourishment I’ve been able to provide my daughter.

 We had many breastfeeding struggles in the beginning and I am so proud that we are still going strong.
 However, most people don’t agree with breastfeeding children into toddlerhood and they’ll let you know with their judgmental stares and subtly disapproving comments.

-As we inch closer to my daughters second birthday, I was beginning to think maybe it was time to start the weaning process.
+As we inch closer to my daughter’s second birthday, I was beginning to think maybe it was time to start the weaning process.
 Not because I felt like it was the best thing for my daughter and me, or that we were even ready for it, but because I didn’t want to feel any shame or embarrassment about breastfeeding my no longer infant child.

-After doing tons of research about delayed weaning and extended breastfeeding, I found that there are so many incredible benefits for both mother and child.
-According to the American Academy of Pediatric’s, there is absolutely no evidence that extended breastfeeding has any negative effects on children psychologically or developmentally.
+According to the American Academy of Pediatrics, there is absolutely no evidence that extended breastfeeding has any negative effects on children psychologically or developmentally.
 The only “negative” thing about it is the way our society disapproves of it.

 Actually, most health organizations fully support extended breastfeeding.
 The World Health Organization emphasizes the importance of nursing up to two years of age or beyond.
 The American Academy of Family Physicians states that it has been estimated that a natural weaning age for humans is between two and seven years and that breastfeeding should ideally continue beyond infancy.
 The Academy of Breastfeeding Medicine says that there is no medical or scientific basis for the claim that extended breastfeeding is harmful to mother or infant and that “Indeed, the more salient issue is the damage caused by modern practices of premature weaning.”